-Prof. N. Kaldor in his report on Indian Tax Reform estimated the non - national income (i) wages and salaries (ii) income of self - employed and (iii) profit, interest and rent.
+Prof. N. Kaldor submitted his report on Indian Tax Reform in which he estimated the non-national income (i) wages and salaries (ii) income of self - employed and (iii) profit, interest and rent.
 After making the rough adjustments, according to Wanchoo Committee, "the estimated income on which tax has been (black income) would probably be Rs.700 crores and Rs.
 1000 crores for the years 1961 - 62 and 1965 - 66 respectively.